River Nidd: Angram Reservoir

 The reservoir takes its name from Angram, a settlement in the township of Stonebeck Up, submerged when the reservoir was built.
 Completed in 1919 with a dam height of 61 m covering 34 hectares with a volume of 1,041 million gallons and a depth of 33.4 m.

 Scar House Reservoir

 A temporary village was built at Scar House to house the workers building the reservoirs and some remains can still be seen.
 The old Village Hall was moved to Darley, where it now serves as the local Village Hall.
 The dam at Scar House was completed in 1936.
 The dam height is 71 m (233 ft) with the reservoir covering area 70 hectares and a depth of36.3 m giving a volume of 2,200 million gallons.
 The reservoir is fed almost exclusively from the Angram dam.

 Gouthwaite Reservoir

-Gouthwaite reservoir is designated a Site for Special Scientific Interest.
+Gouthwaite reservoir is designated a Site of Special Scientific Interest.
 It provides a compensation release for the river.
 It covers an area of 312 acre.

 The Nidd can overflow the reservoirs, flooding the caves in the valley.
 In such cases the river overflows into the normally dry river bed past Lofthouse through to Gouthwaite Reservoir.